gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 of this repository with the credentials and connection information for the Postgres primary cluster.
 You will need to base64 encode each secret/credential value before adding it to the `amazonAurora.yaml` file; an easy way to base64 values is to use an online tool such as https://www.base64encode.org.

-Finally, apply the credential information to the primary and secondary cluster by running the following command from the root of the `scenarios` directory substituting the <namepspace> placeholder with your run namespace (if applicable):
+Finally, apply the credential information to the primary and secondary clusters by running the following command from the root of the `scenarios` directory substituting the <namepspace> placeholder with your run namespace (if applicable):

 **TAP SM**